 - A hemorrhagic stroke is caused by a blood vessel rupture.

 - A ministroke, or transient ischemic attack (TIA), is a temporary blockage in the artery.
 Ministrokes don’t cause permanent damage but they do increase your risk for stroke.

 People who recover from stroke may experience these effects:

 - memory, attention, or perception problems

 - behavior changes

 Your doctor can recommend treatment for these symptoms.
-Some alternative treatments like acupuncture and yoga may help with concerns like muscle weakness and depression.
+Some alternative treatments like acupuncture and yoga may help with concerns such as muscle weakness and depression.
 It’s important to follow through with your treatment after a stroke.
-Your risk for another stroke increases after having one.
+After having one stroke, your risk for having another stroke increases.

 You can prepare for stroke if you know you’re at risk for one.
 These steps include:

 - wearing medical identification jewelry for medical staff